-Hurricane Dorian Alert
+Hurricane Idalia Alert

-Provider Services: Provider Services at 1-844-477-8313 (TTY 1-800-955-8770) is open as usual from 8 a.m. to 8 p.m.
+Member Services: Sunshine Health and CMS Health Plan Member Services are open as usual from 8 a.m. to 8 p.m.
 Monday-Friday.
-Please note that members can call Member Services at any time, day or night, to reach our 24-hour Nurse Advice Line.
+Members call any time to reach our 24-hour Nurse Advice Line.

 - Sunshine Health Child Welfare Specialty Plan: 1-855-463-4100 (TTY 1-800-955-8770)

 - Children’s Medical Services (CMS) Health Plan: 1-866-799-5321 (TTY 1-800-955-8770)

 Note: We will update this website as new information is available.

 Please take steps to be safe.
 Call 911 if you have a medical emergency during the storm.

 Remember the 988 Suicide & Crisis Lifeline